rescript-lang/rescript-compiler/docs/OCaml-call-JS.md

 var b = f (1) (2)
 ```

-But as you can all see, this is highly inefficient, since the compiler already *saw the source definition* of `f`
+But as you can all see, this is *highly inefficient*, since the compiler already *saw the source definition* of `f`
 it can be optimized as below:

 ```js